EmeraldRiverLanga/White-Blood-Cell-Classifier-MLOps/README.md

   under the name `wbc-classifier` and tags it with the `champion` alias.
 - `app/app.py` loads the model via `models:/wbc-classifier@champion`, so it
   always uses whichever model is currently the best — no file path is hard-coded.
+  The `models/best_model.keras` file is kept only as a local backup; the running app loads from the registry, not from that file.
 - The MLflow server location is read from the `MLFLOW_TRACKING_URI` environment variable (`http://mlflow:5000` inside Docker, `http://localhost:5000` locally), and the model folder from `MODEL_DIR`.
 Both are configurable, not hard-coded.